jgitzendanner/jgitzendanner.github.io/README.md

 ### University of Florida
 ### Multiphase Reactive Flow Group
 With Dr. Ryan Houim, I investigated the use of Symbolic Regression to discover a sparse relationship for speed of sound in a compressible polydisperse granular phase

+### 2023-present
+### Wings Subsystem lead
+### Distributed Electric Propulsion -- Senior Design Project
+Our team of seven Mechanical & Aerospace Engineering seniors is designing, building, and flying a subscale Uncrewed Aerial Vehicle (UAV) using Distributed Electric Propulsion (DEP).
+I was elected to lead the development and manufacturing of the aircraft's wings, a process that has involved extensive computational modeling in Star CCM+ and XFLR5.